qouteall/immptl/docs/wiki/Datapack-Based-Custom-Portal-Generation.md

 }
 ```

 `special_nether_portal`: A new type of nether portal.
 Throw a nether quartz into a 3x3 lava pool surrounded by soul soil blocks.
-Can only be created in overworld
+Can only be created in overworld.

 ```
 {